Wonderful full day trip covering 12 miles and allowing an hour for lunch...

-The day trip from Ross is a lovely relaxing trip that starts at 9am and finishes in Symonds Yat West before 4pm, allowing an hour for lunch on the way down it's a fun day with very little pressure.
-After meeting us in Symonds Yat West at 9am we will complete paperwork and payments and kit you out with buoyancy aids, paddles and dry barrels then give you a safety briefing before bussing you to the historic market town of Ross on Wye to begin your trip.
-As you leave Ross you will pass underneath the 12c sunstone Wilton Bridge and pass the remains of Wilton Castle before starting to follow the Wye as it meanders through stunning countryside and towards Goodrich Castle.
-The first place to stop for a break is Kerne Bridge some 5 miles downstream of Ross, you should reach Kerne Bridge after approximately 2.5 hours.
-5 minutes after passing under Kerne bridge around the corner there is the landing point for Kerne Bridge Canoe Launch, there is a pub nearby, The Inn on the Wye , which can be accessed by following the footpath by the side of the village hall which will bring you out by the bridge and just across the road from the pub.
+The day trip from Ross is a lovely relaxing trip that starts at 9 am and finishes in Symonds Yat West before 4 pm, allowing an hour for lunch on the way down it's a fun day with very little pressure.
+After booking online you meet us at Symonds Yat West Leisure Park HR96DA (next to the Wye Canoes/Wye Adventures shuttle meet point flag) at 9 am we will complete paperwork and payments and kit you out with buoyancy aids, paddles and dry barrels then give you a safety briefing before transporting you to the historic market town of Ross on Wye to begin your trip.
+As you leave Ross you will pass underneath the 12 c sandstone Wilton Bridge and pass the remains of Wilton Castle before starting to follow the Wye as it meanders through stunning countryside and towards Goodrich Castle.
+The first place to stop for a break is Kerne Bridge some 5 miles downstream of Ross, you should reach Kerne Bridge after approximately 2 hours where you can stop for lunch, 5-10 minutes after passing under Kerne bridge around the bend there is the landing point for Kerne Bridge Canoe Launch on the left hand bank, there is a pub nearby, The Inn on the Wye , which can be accessed by following the footpath by the side of the village hall which will bring you out by the bridge and just across the road from the pub.
+(We are very very strict about consuming alcohol whist on our activities, there is nothing wrong with a pint or a glass of wine but anyone drinking excessively and found to be under the influence will be removed from the river without refund so be careful!

-A further 30 minutes downstream is Lower Lydbrook, where again you can find a picnic area, public toilets and the The Forge Hammer (Please be aware that although there are a couple of pub options on route, you will only have time for one stop for lunch, with a sensible amount of alcohol to be drunk before getting back onto the river, anyone deemed to be unsafe after a lunch stop will not be allowed back onto the river).
+A further 30 minutes downstream is Lower Lydbrook, where again you can find a picnic area, public toilets and the The Forge Hammer (Please be aware that although there are a couple of pub options on route, you will only have time for one stop for lunch). if you decide to stop at Lydbrook for lunch rather than Kerne Bridge we would suggest you leave Lydbrook by 2 pm to make your 4 pm finish time.

 After Lydbrook you will pass by the YHA and the Church at Welsh Bicknor and under the disused railway bridge.
 The river meanders down beside Coppett Hill towards and under the famous Symonds Yat Rock viewpoint, where you may be able to spot peregrine falcons and other birds of prey.